KE ALA IPU KUKUI

 - Students will receive college credit when they pass the college course with a C or above.

-All college courses will meet twice a week, either Monday and Wednesday or Tuesday and Thursday.
-No college courses will meet on Friday.
+All college courses will meet twice a week, either Wednesday and Friday or Tuesday and Thursday.
+No college courses will meet on Mondays because the period is too short.
 There are 3 methods of instruction for the college courses.

 The second method is Hybrid courses.
 These courses are taught both virtually and in person.
 These courses meet twice a week, one day the professor will meet virtually through Zoom or Google Meets and the next meeting day the professor will teach in person.